 Justyn coordinates all Women Startup Challenges and Women Who Tech programming.
 Passionate about closing the gender-gap and shattering both the glass ceiling and the mirrortocracy, Justyn works with women-led ventures and helps them get pitch ready.

-Justyn has written for or has been featured in publications including RH Reality Check, Bust Magazine, Care2, Cosmopolitan, and Jezebel to name a few, and facilitates panels and workshops about social media, social justice, inclusivity, and sexuality education at conferences and in classrooms nationwide.
-She is on the Advisory Council for the Woodhull Freedom Foundation and is on the Board of Directors for the Center for Sexual Pleasure and Health.
+Justyn has written for or has been featured in publications including RH Reality Check, Bust Magazine, Care2, Cosmopolitan, and Jezebel to name a few, and facilitates panels and workshops about social media, gender, social justice, inclusivity, and sexuality education at conferences and in classrooms nationwide.
+She is on the Board of Directors for the Woodhull Freedom Foundation and the Center for Sexual Pleasure and Health.

 Eva Bandelj, Women Startup Challenge Europe Advisor, Amsterdam

 Based out of Amsterdam, Eva works as a Community Engagement Lead & Tech Ecosystem Builder at Startupbootcamp global innovation program to bring value to their community of startups, alumni, partners, mentors, investors, influencers, and media.

 Before joining the tech world, Eva used to work on marketing, advertising, loyalty and promotional campaigns for several blue-chip companies, including Freelancer.com, Sky, Renault, P&G and L’Oréal Group.

 Passionate about all things startups, Eva actively engages with the tech community internationally, advocating the importance of knowledge-exchange, collaboration, diversity inclusion, and access to talent in the global sharing economy.

 Liva Judic, Women Startup Challenge Europe Advisor, Lisbon